Jacques Dago

-Jacques Dago (born 10 March 1999) is an Ivorian footballer who plays as a forward for Spanish club Marbella FC, on loan from CF Talavera de la Reina.
+Jacques Dago (born 10 March 1999) is an Ivorian footballer who plays as a forward for Spanish Segunda Federación club Melilla.

 Club career

 Having joined CF Fuenlabrada in 2021, Dago was initially assigned to the reserves in the regional leagues, and scored four times in only eight matches.
 He made his first team debut on 15 August 2021, coming on as a late substitute for Aboubakary Kanté in a 1–2 home loss against CD Tenerife, in the Segunda División.

-On 14 July 2022, Dago joined Tercera División RFEF side Marbella FC, on loan from CF Talavera de la Reina.
+On 14 July 2022, Dago joined Tercera División RFEF side Marbella FC.